sweet-delights/hybrid-platforms-conductor/README.md

 * `--debug`: Activate verbose logging.
 * `--ssh-gateway-user USER`: Specify the user to be used through the gateway accessing the nodes.
+* `--ssh-no-control-master`: If specified, don't use an SSH control master: it will open/close an SSH connection for every command it needs to run.
 * `--max-threads NBR`: Specify the maximal number of threads to use when concurrent SSH execution is performed.
 * `--show-commands`: Display the commands the tool would execute, without executing them.
 Useful to understand or debug the tool's behaviour.
 * `--ssh-user USER`: Specify the user to be used on the node being accessed by the tool.
 It is recommended to set the default value of this option in the `platforms_ssh_user` environment variable.
 If both this option and the `platforms_ssh_user` variables are omitted, then the `USER` environment variable is used.